 By 2002 the original building was pretty well filled up.
 It happened that a long-time tenant vacated another of the Link trainer buildings, and the Airport Authority assigned that building to the museum as well.
 One of the two original base fire trucks was purchased by Harry Knight and put into the new building.
 The airport maintenance staff repaired the exterior of the building, but the interior needed a lot of work.
 A grant was secured from the Community Foundation for the first stage of interior renovation and work was begun during the summer of 2003.
 Since that time renovations have progressed as money and time are available.
 The Museum Annex, as it is now called, was opened to the public in 2009.
 The fire truck was made roadworthy in late 2008 and is now run in parades and other local events.

-The museum is usually open on Saturday mornings from 10:00 am to 1:00 pm.
-Other than Saturday mornings anyone interested in going through it should call the airport manager’s office at 812-522-2031 during normal business hours and ask to arrange a tour.
-After hours or on weekends send an e-mail to LBothe@comcast.net or call 812-521-7400.
-There is no charge to tour the museum, but donations are gratefully accepted.
+The museum is open on Saturday mornings from 10:00 am to 1:00 pm.
+(Closed Christmas and New Years weekends.)
+Other than Saturday mornings, anyone interested in going through the museum can call 812-271-1821 and ask to arrange a tour.
+There is no charge to tour the museum but donations are gratefully accepted.
 Note that the museum is a federally recognized 501.c.3 charity; which means that donations of any kind, cash or artifacts, are tax deductible.
-The museum is especially looking for WAC uniforms.
+The museum e-mail address is email@example.com.